jl386/mattermost-plugin-mimic-user/README.md

-# mattermost-plugin-mimic-user
+# [DEMO] mattermost-plugin-mimic-user

-A demo mattermost plugin to creating post on behalf of any mattermost user.
+A demo mattermost plugin to allow creating mattermost post mimicing any user.

+Note: only for demo purposes.
+Not intended for use in production.

 ## Installation and setup